Explore

 Waterbodies are for display and not for swimming; children must be closely supervised.
 Paths may become slippery if wet and large trees feature in this area.
 The garden will be closed on days of extreme winds as tree limbs can fall without warning.

-This garden is in a high fire danger area and will be closed on days of Total Fire Ban.
+This garden is in a high fire danger area and will be closed on days of Catastrophic Fire Danger Rating.

 Weddings